 John Raoux/Associated Press

 Jones-Drew is coming off one of his worst statistical seasons, and going to Oakland isn't going to help his value.
-While he will be in the mix to start, MJD likely is to be in a committee scenario with fellow veteran runner Darren McFadden.
-Run DMC is brittle and the Raiders will make MJD a featured back if that trends continues.
-It's still not advised to draft "Pocket Hercules" as much more than a third or fourth back.
+While he will be in the mix to start, MJD is likely to be in a committee situation with Darren McFadden.
+Don't draft him as more than a No. 4 fantasy runner.

 Perry Knotts/Associated Press